Optimal Adaptive Learning in Uncontrolled Restless Bandit Problems: Introduction

 Since $r, h, V$ and $T$ are continuous in $\psi$, we can find an $\epsilon>0$ such that for any $\psi \in B_{2 \epsilon}(\psi^*(G_l; \boldsymbol{P}))$ and for all $u \in U$,

-and $B_{2 \epsilon}(\psi^*(G_l; \boldsymbol{P})) \cap B_{2 \epsilon}(\psi^*(G_l; \boldsymbol{P})) = \emptyset$ for $l \neq l'$.
+and $B_{2 \epsilon}(\psi^*(G_l; \boldsymbol{P})) \cap B_{2 \epsilon}(\psi^*(G_{l'}; \boldsymbol{P})) = \emptyset$ for $l \neq l'$.
 Therefore, any action $u$ which is not in $O^*(G_l; \boldsymbol{P})$ cannot be optimal for any $\psi \in B_{2 \epsilon}(\psi^*(G_l; \boldsymbol{P}))$.
-Since the diameter of the convex-hull of the sets that contains infinitely many information states decreases with $\tau^0$, there exists $\tau^0>0$ such that for any $G_l \in {\cal G}_{\tau^0}$, the diameter of the convex-hull $J_{l,0}$ is less than $\epsilon$.
-Let $\tau^0$ be the smallest integer such that this holds.
-Then, the $\epsilon$-extension of the convex hull $J_{l,\epsilon}$ is included in the ball $B_{2 \epsilon}(\psi^*(G_l; \boldsymbol{P}))$ for all $G_l \in {\cal G}_{\tau^0}$.
+Since the diameter of the convex-hull of the sets that contains infinitely many information states decreases with $\tau_{\textrm{tr}}$, there exists $\tau_{\textrm{tr}}>0$ such that for any $G_l \in {\cal G}_{\tau_{\textrm{tr}}}$, the diameter of the convex-hull $J_{l,0}$ is less than $\epsilon$.
+Let $\tau_{\textrm{tr}}$ be the smallest integer such that this holds.
+Then, the $\epsilon$-extension of the convex hull $J_{l,\epsilon}$ is included in the ball $B_{2 \epsilon}(\psi^*(G_l; \boldsymbol{P}))$ for all $G_l \in {\cal G}_{\tau_{\textrm{tr}}}$.
 This concludes the proof. \end{proof}

 \begin{remark} According to Lemma \ref{lemma:subsetoptimal}, although we can find an $\epsilon$-extension in which a subset of $O^*(G_l; \boldsymbol{P})$ is optimal for any $\psi, \psi' \in J_{l,\epsilon}$, the set of optimal actions for $\psi$ may be different from the set of optimal actions for $\psi'$.
-Note that player's estimated belief $\hat{\psi}_t$ is different from the true belief $\psi_t$.
-If no matter how close $\hat{\psi}_t$ to $\psi_t$, the set of optimal actions for the two is different, then the player will make a suboptimal decision even if it knows the optimal policy.
-It appears that this is a serious problem in the design of an efficient learning algorithm.
-We present two different approaches.
-The first is an assumption on the structure of the optimal policy, and the second is a modification to the learning algorithm so that it can control the {\em loss} due to the suboptimal decisions resulting from the difference between the estimated and the true belief.
-This loss can be controlled in a better way if the player knows the {\em smoothness} of the $h$ function. \end{remark}
+Note that the player's estimated belief $\hat{\psi}_t$ is different from the true belief $\psi_t$.
+If no matter how close $\hat{\psi}_t$ is to $\psi_t$, their respective sets of optimal actions are different, then the player can make a suboptimal decision even if it knows the optimal policy.
+Thus in this case the performance loss of the player, which can be bounded by the number of suboptimal decisions, may grow linearly over time.
+This turns out to be a major challenge.
+In this paper, we present two different approaches that lead to performance loss (regret) growing logarithmically in time.
+The first approach is based on an assumption about the structure of the optimal policy, while the second approach is to construct an algorithm that will almost always choose near-optimal actions, whose sub-optimality can be controlled by a function of the time horizon $T$. \rdec{We shall take the first approach below and the second approach in Section \ref{sec:extensions_finpar}.} \end{remark}